open-edge-insights/eii-core/docker_setup/README.md

           python3.6 VideoIngestion/test/RoboArm_auto.py
           ```
         <br/>
 	Check `VideoIngestion/test/config.py` for configuration.

 5. This step is required to make ETA to start automatically on system boot.
 Please make sure the present working directory is set to  **docker_setup/deploy** directory.

     ```sh
     sudo ./setup_eta.py -a | tee deploy_eta_dvlpmnt_envrnmnt
     ```
 6. <Optional> This step is an optional step to prepare the ETA as a redistributable .tar image which can be deployed into multiple factory machines.
 This will come in handy if the same code need to be deployed in multiple machines.
-Make sure that you are in **docker_setup/deploy** directory ((`**This step needs to be done on the build machine, the current build m/c that is supported is Ubuntu 16.04 and we have seen some build issues on ClearLinux**`)
+Make sure that you are in **docker_setup/deploy** directory

     ```sh
     sudo ./setup_eta.py -c | tee create_eta_targz.txt